 Developing this online knowledge-sharing center is an adaptive process.
 To create state of the art pedagogical tools, GVS is receiving support and guidance from leading specialists on EMS and First Nation Issues.
 This includes Dr. Richard ‘Umeek’ Atleo, a preeminent expert on Aboriginal education, and Ass.
 Prof. Harry Nelson (UBC), a leading thinker on forest policy and market-based instruments.

 FNECO.NET is under construction.
 Nonetheless, you can request a visitor password at email@example.com

-PHASE 1: Design an online platform and develop content (Winter-spring 2018)
+PHASE 1: Design an online platform and develop content (2018)

-We are currently working on creating an user-friendly website to host the knowledge-sharing center.
+A user-friendly website to host the knowledge-sharing center was created.
 The first five episodes of the Webinar Series are in production, and will cover the theoretical segment of the curriculum.
-Moreover, the content library will be built progressively to respond to the learning outcomes of each webinar.
+The content library is being built progressively to respond to the learning outcomes of each webinar.
 Finally, an initial mentor bank will be launched this spring and new mentors will be added on a rolling basis.

 All the material will be released progressively and will be available for the public to use and provide comments.
 The FNECO.NET is intended to be co-managed and adaptive to respond to users' needs.
 Additionally, focus-groups will be run to assess the user experience, to review the relevance and the quality of the content, as well as to evaluate learning outcomes of the platform.